 The examples in this guide will use the CMS Notes and Bibliography system.

-Notes and Bibliography is by far the more commonly used of the two CMS systems and is the only current citation style that fully accommodates and provides rules for footnotes/endnotes.
+Notes and Bibliography is commonly used in humanities and history, and is the only current citation style that fully accommodates and provides rules for footnotes/endnotes.
 Consider using the Notes and Bibliography system for any paper where footnotes/endnotes are required or if you need to document:

 Notes and Bibliography also allows authors to maintain a flow within main body of a text while at the same time providing convenient locations for:

-Chicago Author-Date style is similar to APA, and is better suited to social science, politics, and other disciplines that rely on secondary sources and material that has been recently published.
+Chicago Author-Date style is a parenthetical style like APA, and is commonly used social science, anthropology, politics, economics, and other disciplines that rely on secondary sources and material that has been recently published.